-Model protocol on dealing with OIA reministers
+Model protocol on dealing with OIA requests involving ministers

-- 1. Contents - Background and purpose Context and principles Notification of requests Transfer Consultation Notification of decisions Record-keeping Disputes Assistance
+1. Contents

-2. Background and purpose
+Background and purpose Context and principles Notification of requests Transfer Consultation Notification of decisions Record-keeping Disputes Assistance

-- 2.1 The parties to this protocol are [agency] and the [port - 2.2 This protocol is effective from [date].
-It expires when longer holds that position. - 2.3 The purpose of this protocol is to set out how [agency deal with OIA requests involving the Minister made to - 2.4 OIA requests involving the Minister are ones where th [portfolio Minister] to be affected by release of the re - it relates to their functions or activities as a Min - they may be required to prepare for the possibil commentary. - 2.5 The operative version of this protocol will be publishe - 3.
-Context and principles - 3.1 [Agency] and the [portfolio Minister] acknowledge the underpins the OIA and means that official informatior request unless there is good reason, in terms of the A - 3.2 [Agency] and the [portfolio Minister] will apply this pr interfere with their statutory obligations to make and requests for official information as soon as reasonably
+- 2. Background and purpose - 2.1 The parties to this protocol are [agency] and the [portfolio Minister]. - 2.2 This protocol is effective from [date].
+It expires when the present [portfolio Minister] no longer holds that position. - 2.3 The purpose of this protocol is to set out how [agency] and the [portfolio Minister] will deal with OIA requests involving the Minister made to [agency]. - 2.4 OIA requests involving the Minister are ones where there is the potential for the [portfolio Minister] to be affected by release of the requested information because: - it relates to their functions or activities as a Minister; or - they may be required to prepare for the possibility of public or political commentary. - 2.5 The operative version of this protocol will be published on [agency's] website at [URL]. - 3.
+Context and principles - 3.1 [Agency] and the [portfolio Minister] acknowledge the principle of availability which underpins the OIA and means that official information must be made available on request unless there is good reason, in terms of the Act, for withholding it. - 3.2 [Agency] and the [portfolio Minister] will apply this protocol in a way that does not interfere with their statutory obligations to make and communicate decisions on requests for official information as soon as reasonably practicable and within 20 working